justmisosoup/working-with-me/README.md

 - I know a little about a lot of things and am enthusiastic to learn something new.
 - I can adapt quickly to most situations so long as it is clear what changes are taking place.
-- Empathy is the default for me, I will always strive to understand where others are coming from.
+- Empathy is the default for me, I always strive to understand different perspectives.

 **Weaknesses**

-- I tend to overthink things which can lead to decision paralysis.
+- I tend to overthink, which can lead to decision paralysis.
 - I do not adapt well to last-minute changes that aren’t well communicated.
 - I have a hard time speaking to large audiences.
 This is something I am working on.